beefchimi/vite-css-modules/README.md

 - [postcss-import](https://github.com/postcss/postcss-import)
   - We may want to specify some rules around this, as it should generally only be used for importing “non-static-code” _(mixins, variables, etc)_.
+  - I do not believe this plugin implements "importing as a module system", and therefor would not solve all the requirements for "import behaviour".
 - [postcss-load-config](https://github.com/postcss/postcss-load-config)
   - I need to consult my `dev-configs` package and see if it will work in our required environments.
 - [postcss-modules](https://github.com/madyankin/postcss-modules)